rocky-linux/documentation/docs/books/learning_bash/02-using-variables.md

 ## Use environment variables

 **Environment variables** and **system variables** are variables used by the system for its operation.
-By convention they have a name in capital letters.
+By convention these are named with capital letters.

 Like all variables, they can be displayed when a script is executed.
 Even if this is strongly discouraged, they can also be modified.

 The `env` command displays all the environment variables used.